Dimibe/grouped_list/README.md

 * `seperator`: A Widget which defines a seperator between items inside a section.

 ### Notice:
- The item count is the count of the actual items.
-Seperators and group seperators do not count in here.
  The item builder functions only creates the actual list items for the seperator items use the `seperator` parameter.
+ Other than the `itemBuilder` function of the `ListView.builder` constructor the function has an element instead of the index as parameter.